 Once you can, take immediate action to attempt to conserve your water damaged mattress.
 The more time you wait, the greater the chances of needing to throw off the mattress would be.
 The first thing you want to do is to observe how moist the mattress is.

 When it’s totally soaked or has been involved with a flood, you may not have any option but to throw it off.
-In some cases, you can call a professional water damage restoration company that may have the ability to save your mattress.
+In some cases, you can call a professional flood damage restoration knoxville company that may have the ability to save your mattress.

 In case the water damaged mattress wasn’t totally underwater, you might be able to clean and mend it yourself.
 We’ll help you through the steps.
 Whether you employ a company to wash the mattress or do yourself, you need to care for the mattress within 24 hours to prevent mold.